Generalized rank functions and quilts of alternating sign matrices: Background

 \subsection{Alternating sign matrices and Fubini words}

-An \emph{alternating sign matrix} (or ASM for short) is a matrix of size $k \times n$ with entries in $\{-1,0,1\}$ such that: \begin{itemize} \item in each row and each column the non-zero entries alternate, \item the leftmost non-zero entry in every row and the bottommost non-zero entry in every column is $1$, \item if $k \leq n$, the rightmost non-zero entry in every row is $1$, and \item if $k \geq n$, the topmost non-zero entry in every column is $1$. \end{itemize} In particular, if $n = k$, the non-zero entries of every row and every column alternate and begin and end with $1$.
+An \emph{alternating sign matrix} (or ASM for short) is a matrix of size $k \times n$ with entries in $\{-1,0,1\}$ such that: \begin{itemize} \item in each row and each column the non-zero entries alternate, \item the leftmost non-zero entry in every row and the bottommost non-zero entry in every column is $1$, \item if $k \leq n$, there are no zero rows, and the rightmost non-zero entry in every row is $1$, and \item if $k \geq n$, there are no zero columns, and the topmost non-zero entry in every column is $1$. \end{itemize} In particular, if $n = k$, the non-zero entries of every row and every column alternate and begin and end with $1$.
 Note that what we call an ASM is typically called a \emph{rectangular} or \emph{truncated} ASM in the literature; we will instead emphasize that we have a \emph{square} ASM when $n = k$.
 Denote the set of all ASMs of size $k \times n$ by $\ASM_{k,n}$.
 As mentioned in the introduction, a very famous result tells us that

 See \cite{ASMs} for more background.

 For example, every permutation matrix is a square ASM.
 To spell out some notation, a permutation in $S_{n}$ is a bijection $w:[n] \longrightarrow [n]$, which can be denoted simply by its one-line notation $w=w(1)w(2)\cdots w(n).$ The permutation matrix corresponding with $w$ has a 1 in position $(w_{j},j)$ for each $j \in [n]$ and 0's elsewhere.
 More generally, a \textit{Fubini word} $w$ is a surjective map $w:[n]\longrightarrow [k]$, denoted by its one-line notation $w=w(1)w(2)\cdots w(n)$.
 Let $W_{n,k}$ denote all such Fubini words for a fixed pair $1\leq k\leq n$.
 The Fubini words in $W_{n,k}$ are in natural bijection with ordered set partitions on $[n]$ into $k$ nonempty parts given by $w^{-1}(1)|w^{-1}(2)|\dots | w^{-1}(k)$, but in this context it is helpful to think of them as a $k \times n$ generalization of a permutation matrix where again the matrix for $w$ has a 1 in position $(w_{j},j)$ for each $j \in [n]$ and 0's elsewhere.
 Such matrices are \emph{not} examples of rectangular ASMs of size $k \times n$ when $k<n$ because some row must have two 1's with no $-1$ between them.